ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ![Enabling a module in ct.js](./images/tutPlatformer_13.png)

 ::: tip PRO TIP ✨
-Enable the catmod called `fittoscreen`, then go to its settings tab and enable the option called "Just scale, no canvas resize" for an automagical full-screen view.
+Enable the catmod called `fittoscreen`, then go to its settings tab and enable the option called "Fast scale with letterboxing" for an automagical full-screen view.
 :::

 Each module has its own documentation on the "Reference" tab.
 We will highlight some of its parts later.